 This recipe calls for mostly bulk, whole spices because I like to use them and personally grind them myself.
 Here’s why: Spices contain essential oils, which dissipate faster once ground.
 Therefore, whole spices have a longer shelf life and stronger essence.
 Also, several of the same spices are used in Curry Powder and Garam Masala, so you can make some of that, too.
 However, you can use pre-ground spices, or buy a commercial brand of Colombo powder.
 The choice is yours.

-- Toast the rice over medium heat in a dry skillet until a lightly golden.
+- Toast the rice over medium heat in a dry skillet until lightly golden.
 Shake the pan often to prevent burning.
 This will take about 5 minutes.
 Transfer the rice to a plate or platter to cool.

 - Place the remaining spices, except the turmeric, into the skillet and cook over medium heat until fragrant and toasty.
 Shake the pan often to prevent burning.
 This will take about 3 minutes.
 Transfer the mixture to a plate or platter to cool.